The cutting edge: Why adaptive analytics are a must

 Strategic, real-time decisions

-Edge analytics is a new kind of data interpretation that’s centred on being situational, allowing the company to make decisions in real-time.
+Edge analytics is a new kind of data interpretation that’s centered on being situational, allowing the company to make decisions in real-time.

 In the simplest terms, edge analytics possess three characteristics, according to Gartner:

 - Advanced.
-They utilise predictive algorithms to allow businesses to make assessments on what has – or will – happen.
+They utilize predictive algorithms to allow businesses to make assessments on what has – or will – happen.